mickael-h/githubexplorer/README.md

 - A scrollToTop button
 - Login to Github -> star repos, check private repos, create issues, etc.
 - pullToRefresh on lists

+## Other things to do
+- Optimize rendering
+- Split the store's tests into several files
+- Figure out why the SearchView makes a weird "act" warning in Jest